fehmi/simply.js/docs/uno.md

 https://unocss.dev/presets/

 ## Simply.js Styles
-You may be wondering what if you want to override some style of an element which you utilized with Tailwind classes earlier in the template section of your components.
-So, it's easy.
-Just write your normal CSS to the standard style section of your component.
-Utility classes are good but you have the right to say last word.
-For example, let's just simply override the `purple` with `blue` using our `<style>` tag:
+You might wonder how to override a style for an element that already uses Tailwind classes in your component's template section.
+It's straightforward: simply write your normal CSS in the standard style section of your component.
+While utility classes are effective, you retain control over the final styling.
+For example, you can easily override `purple` with `blue` using your `<style>` tag:

 <repl-component id="m07agz5m3gjlivw" download="true"></repl-component>

-And last but not least; you can go wild with the combination of simply.js variables and Tailwind utility classes easyly.
+And finally, you can easily combine Simply.js variables with Tailwind utility classes for powerful styling.

 <repl-component id="ocg113eix6uf6en" download="true"></repl-component>

 ## Sources
-Here are some links to help you to strengthen your Tailwind muscles:
+Here are some links to help you strengthen your Tailwind expertise:

 [UNO Config Page](https://unocss.dev/config/)<br>
 [UNO Presets](https://unocss.dev/presets/)